celiaarsen/census-1880/README.md

         +-- dbf_to_csv.py             <-- make copies of all DBF files in directory as CSVs +-- fix_projections.py        <-- project shapefiles into appropriate StatePlane proj +-- fullCount_to_cityCsvs.py  <-- divide single file into files for all cities +-- merge_census.py           <-- merging all 4 NYC-Manhattan Census files together and tabulate the number of men and women in each unique occupation

+    +-- density_curves/
+        +-- density_curves_all_cities.py    <-- percent of population living at each density level +-- weighted_blocks.py
+        +-- weighted_ethnicity_blocks.py

 ```